-This 15th-century, late-Gothic basilica is only ‘new’ in relation to the Oude Kerk (Old Church; from 1306).
+This 15th-century late-Gothic basilica is only ‘new’ in relation to the Oude Kerk – the city's Old Church, dating from 1306.
 A few monumental items dominate the otherwise spartan interior – a magnificent carved oak chancel, a bronze choir screen, a massive organ and enormous stained-glass windows.
 It's the site of royal investitures and weddings; the building is otherwise used for art exhibitions and concerts.
 Opening times and prices can vary depending on what’s going on.
 An audioguide costs €2.

 Recitals featuring the main organ – the Netherlands' largest historical pipe organ, which was installed in 1645 and spans the western wall – regularly take place; check the agenda online.